BehaviorTree/btcpp_website/versioned_docs/version-3.8/learn-the-basics/BT_basics.md

 :::caution Find the BUG!

-If the action __GrabBeer__ fails, the door of the fridge would remain open, since the last action __CloseFridge__ is skipped.
+If the action __GrabBeer__ fails, the door of the fridge will remain open, since the last action __CloseFridge__ is skipped.
 :::

 ### Decorators